 True freedom isn’t doing whatever we feel like.
 It’s being able to do what we want to accomplish.

 There is a difference between doing what we want and doing what we feel like.
-The latter takes discipline.
+The former takes discipline.

 Life is stressful.
 Besides all of the frustrations of making ends meet and getting work done, there never seems to be enough time to do everything you should be doing.
 Besides work, you’ve got your health, exercise, self-improvement, relationships, education, volunteering, cooking, playing…the list goes on and on.